Our Security Guard Course is specifically designed for individuals who are new to the security industry and seeking to acquire a NSW Security Licence.

 Immerse yourself in a training program led by seasoned trainers who possess extensive backgrounds in the security industry and law enforcement.
 With their invaluable expertise, you will receive exceptional guidance and support throughout your course and beyond.
 Our commitment to your success extends beyond the training period, ensuring you gain the knowledge and qualifications necessary to apply for a Class 1A security licence.
 With this comprehensive support system, you’ll be well-prepared to embark on a successful security career.

-Multisec Training Centre located in Auburn has state of the art training facilities with quality technology to enhance your training experience to become a security officer.
+The Multisec Training Centre in Auburn boasts modern training facilities equipped with cutting-edge technology to upraise your training as you pursue a career as a security officer.

-Located at 15 / 191 Parramatta Road, AUBURN NSW 2144 with free onsite parking available and accessible by bus.
+You can find us at 15 / 191 Parramatta Road, AUBURN NSW 2144.
+We offer convenient onsite parking, and our location is easily accessible by bus.

 The First Aid course is to be completed prior to starting the Certificate II Security Operations course.